eigenhombre/smallscheme/README.md

 ## REPL

-Use `rlwrap` if you want history and that sort of thing:
+Use `rlwrap` if you want arrow-key history, line editing, and that sort of thing:

     $ rlwrap smallscheme
     scheme> (define (fact n) (if (< n 2) n (* n (fact (- n 1)))))